Boot Camps In Utah

 The philosophy behind most boot camps is: if you scream and discipline children enough, they will "get in line."
 The findings are that while enrolled in the intense, overpowering, military-like setting of a boot camp, defiant teenagers may actually "fall in line."
 But this "rehabilitation" is, unfortunately, only temporary and based out of fear, thus not producing any "lasting" changes in teens.

 It is critical for any parent to investigate other viable treatment options.
-Wilderness adventure programs are far more effective in transforming the lives of troubled teens, while helping them get their lives back on the right track.
+Wilderness Therapy Program is far more effective in transforming the lives of troubled teens, while helping them get their lives back on the right track.

 Recognized as a premier therapeutic transitional living program, WinGate teaches independent living skills and personal accountability that lead to a lasting healthy and balanced life.
 We are confident that when you choose our program, as an alternative to boot camps, the positive impact on your teen's poor behavior will give your family the results you desire.